-The difference between NFV, SDN and Orchestration
+The difference between NFV, SDN, and Orchestration

-We’re 5+ years into the digital transformation, but still see confusion around the difference between NFV, SDN and Orchestration.
+We’re 5+ years into the digital transformation, but still see confusion around the difference between NFV, SDN, and Orchestration.
 There is oodles of information available online to explain the difference between these three tools, so we thought we’d have some fun with the topic.

-It’s hard to find a common human situation to compare the transformation to – something people can understand simply based on everyday life.
+It’s hard to find a common human situation to compare the transformation that people can understand simply based on everyday life.
 We needed a metaphor which not only explained the uncomfortable situation current communication networks are in (ie. rigid, monolithic, expensive foundations which aren’t built to enable easy new service creation) as well as the role of the tools in question (NFV, SDN, Orchestration), and the outcome of the transformation.
 So what makes sense?

 Michelin Star restaurants seemed to be the best fit.
 Is it perfect?
 No – nothing can be, but it might help some folks who struggle with these concepts better understand the relative role of these tools in a transformed network.